apache/druid/docs/tutorials/index.md

 11. Click **Next: Tune** and **Next: Publish**.

-12. The Publish settings are where you can specify the datasource name in Druid.
-Change the default from `wikiticker-2015-09-12-sampled` to `wikipedia`.
+12. The Publish settings are where you specify the datasource name in Druid.
+Let's change the default name from `wikiticker-2015-09-12-sampled` to `wikipedia`.

     ![Data loader publish](../assets/tutorial-batch-data-loader-07.png "Data loader publish")